Karasp1980/torjagerillustration/README.md

 ![Tor Jäger Welcome][def]

-# Welcome to Tor Jäger Illustration,
+# Welcome to Tor Jäger Illustration!

 #### This website is created for the freelance illustrator Tor Jäger.
 The previous website torjager.net/torjager.se really needed some updates and a new fresh apporoach.
-Tor Jäger is based in Stockholm, Sweden, but clients could come from over the world so the site should be easy to read and inspiering.
+Tor Jäger is based in Stockholm, Sweden, but clients could come from all over the world so the site should be easy to read and inspiering.
 The goal of this site is to attract and connect with possible customers for illustration jobs, inspire people to read the books but also just inspire peolple who are scrolling through the site.
 #### [Deployed site](https://karasp1980.github.io/torjagerillustration/)
 ------
 ## Responsive